History of Michigan

 The history of human activity in Michigan, a U.S. state in the Great Lakes, began with settlement of the western Great Lakes region by Paleo-Indians perhaps as early as 11,000 B.C.E.
-One early technology they developed was the use of native copper, which they would fashion into tools and other implements with "hammer stones".
+One early technology they developed was the use of native copper, which they would fashion into tools and other implements with hammers.
 The first Europeans to arrive in Michigan were the French.
 Explorer Étienne Brûlé traveled through Michigan in 1618 searching for a route to China.
 Soon the French laid claim to the land and began to trade with the local natives for furs.
 Men called "voyageurs" would travel the rivers by canoe trading various goods for furs that would bring a high price back in Europe.

 The first French explorer of Michigan, Étienne Brûlé, began in about 1620.
 The area was part of French Canada from 1668 to 1763.
 In 1701, the French officer Antoine de la Mothe Cadillac, along with fifty-one additional French-Canadians, founded a settlement called Fort Pontchartrain du Détroit, now the city of Detroit.
 When New France was defeated in the French and Indian War, it ceded the region to Britain in 1763.
 After the British were defeated in the American Revolutionary War, the Treaty of Paris (1783) expanded the United States' boundaries to include nearly all land east of the Mississippi River and south of Canada.
 Michigan was then part of the "Old Northwest".
 From 1787 to 1800, it was part of the Northwest Territory.
 In 1800, the Indiana Territory was created, and most of the current state Michigan lay within it, with only the easternmost parts of the state remaining in the Northwest Territory.
 In 1802, when Ohio was admitted to the Union, the whole of Michigan was attached to the Territory of Indiana, and so remained until 1805, when the Territory of Michigan was established.
-Michigan was made the twenty-sixth state of the United States on January 26.